Here to help

 It is important to get the right help quickly if there are concerns about safety.
 Our crisis information page informs on how to access urgent or emergency help.

 We advise seeking help and advice regarding wellbeing issues as soon as possible.
-This can aid a timely gain in control of the situation, whilst promoting recovery and helping to enhance your everyday engagement with life.
+Acting swiftly will give you more control of the situation, whilst promoting recovery and helping to enhance your everyday engagement with life.